pb-100/hamura.css/README.md

 ### はじめに

 Integrating a CSS library into a website without side effects is a difficult task for professionals.
-If this explanation is difficult or if the following HTML cannot be added to the blog template due to the limitation of the blog service, consider using the 4bit-city Blogger template (Release date undecided) that incorporates hamura.css.
+If this explanation is difficult or if the following HTML cannot be added to the blog template due to the restrictions of the blog service, consider using the 4bit-city Blogger template (Release date undecided) that incorporates hamura.css.

 ---